Say His Name: A Mother's Grief

 Medium Bio--84 words, 532 characters

 Susan Robinson taught herself to read at four, wrote her first story at six, and taught the neighborhood kids at eight.
 As a classroom teacher, school librarian, and university writing instructor, she shared these passions with thousands of students.
 She reads everything from Seuss to Shakespeare and loves reading aloud to her grandkids.
 Susan fulfills her mission to help others through picture books that entertain and teach and a memoir that inspires and comforts.
-Susan lives in Delaware with her husband and miniature Aussie.
+Susan lives in Delaware with her husband and Australian Shepherd.

 Long Bio--130 words, 817 characters

 Susan Robinson taught herself to read at four, wrote her first story at six, and taught the neighborhood kids at eight.
 As a classroom teacher, teacher of the gifted, school librarian, computer instructor, tutor, and university writing instructor, she shared these passions with thousands of students.
 Susan reads everything from Seuss to Shakespeare and writes picture books, memoir, essay, and poetry.
 She also works with authors and business owners as a freelance editor and writing consultant.
 Being an author lets her spend lots of time reading to and doing crafts with her grandchildren and playing her flute and guitar.
 She fulfills her mission to help others through picture books that entertain and teach and a memoir that inspires and comforts.
-Susan lives in Delaware with her husband and miniature Aussie.
+Susan lives in Delaware with her husband and Australian Shepherd.

 Bio Talking Points